mwcproject/mwc-metal-miner/README.md

 # About
-MWC CPU miner is designed and optimized for Apple Silicon CPU.
-See details below about performance and memory consumtpion.
+MWC Apple Apple Silicon is designed and optimized for Apple Silicon CPU, but in theory should work on amy device that support Metal.

 # Build setup (Mac OS)
 Install jsoncpp: